pirsch-analytics/blog/ab-testing.md

 ![Dashboard Overview](/blog/static/abtesting/dashboard-overview.png)

 We had three visitors today.
-One of them placed an order and the other two just browsed the website.
+One of them placed an order, and the other two just browsed the website.
 Each of them created a single *A/B-Testing* event.
 The order was also tracked as an event.

-Looking at the event metadata, we can see that we always displayed variant B for the dinosaur selection and variant C and D for the form headline.
+Looking at the event metadata, we can see that we always displayed variant B for the dinosaur selection and variants C and D for the form headline.

 ![Selection Metadata](/blog/static/abtesting/metadata-selection.png)

 ![Form Metadata](/blog/static/abtesting/metadata-form.png)

-Which variant is displayed is selected randomly.
-In this case comparing variant A and B (order of the detail page links) isn't really useful, so we'll see what we can do with the form headline (variant C and D).
-Of course, you need a bigger sample to make any decisions in the real world.
+The variant displayed is selected randomly.
+In this case, comparing variants A and B (order of detail page links) isn't particularly useful, so let's see what we can do with the form headline (variants C and D).
+Of course, you need a larger sample to make any decisions in the real world.

 As we set the *A/B-Testing* event only once on the first page view, we can now click the variant we would like to filter the sessions upon.
-It's important to note that we now only see results were the event with that particular metadata (!) was created during the session.
+It's important to note that we now only see results where the event with that particular metadata (!) was created during the session.

 ![Metadata Filter](/blog/static/abtesting/filter-variant-c.png)

-This returns all page views created during the session.
-In this case headline C didn't lead to an order.
+This returns all page views generated during the session.
+In this case, headline C didn't lead to an order.
 The visitors just browsed the details pages and left.

-If we now add the *New Order* event to the filter (from the lense selection) and switch to variant D, we can see that we received an order.
+If we now add the *New Order* event to the filter (from the lens selection) and switch to variant D, we can see that we received an order.

 ![Order Filter](/blog/static/abtesting/filter-variant-d.png)

 Two key takeaways from this are:

-* Headline D (*Get your Dinosaur!*) is more effective at converting visitors to customers
+* Headline D (*Get your Dinosaur!*) is more effective at converting visitors to customers.
-* The form works better on the details page (you can tell from the exit or event page panels)
+* The form works better on the details page (you can tell from the exit or event page panels).

 There is more we could look into.
-For example where the visitor came from, which browser or device was used, ... but this should be enough to give you a rough idea of how you could use this.
+For example, where the visitor came from, which browser or device was used, and so on.
+But this should be enough to give you a rough idea of how you could use it.

-A simpler way to analyze the results is by viewing the metadata for the order event, as we only create that when an order is placed.
+An easier way to analyze the results is by viewing the metadata for the order event, as we only create that when an order is placed.

 ![Order Event](/blog/static/abtesting/order-event.png)

-This will immediatly tell you which headline was displayed when an order is placed.
-If we would have more data, we could compare them site by site.
-Imagine having 10,000 visitors a day and 3,000 of them placed an order when variant D was displayed, while only 500 placed an order with variant C.
+This will immediately tell you which headline was displayed when an order was placed.
+If we had more data, we could compare them side by side.
+Imagine having 10,000 visitors a day, and 3,000 of them placed an order when variant D was displayed, while only 500 placed an order with variant C.

-The *A/B-Testing* event is more useful if you would like to compare non-interactive elements on your page, like the order of the links, or a different theme color.
+The *A/B-Testing* event is more useful in cases where you would like to compare non-interactive elements on your page, like the order of the links or a different theme color.

 ## Implementation